Geothermal Heating & Cooling in Parkersburg, Clarksburg & Surrounding Areas

 - Geothermal Heat Pump Repair and Replacement

-A geothermal heat pump is often referred to as “geothermal heating” or “geothermal heating and cooling”.
-It’s a mostly residential system that uses the Earth to help heat or cool a building.
+A geothermal heat pump is often referred to as “geothermal heating” or “geothermal heating and cooling.”
+A geothermal heat pump is primarily used for residential purposes and uses the Earth’s renewable energy to heat and cool buildings.
 Pipes are extended into the ground where refrigerant gets pumped through and brought back up to the house.
 Heat is exchanged, causing either a cooling or heating effect.
+Because the Earth’s underground temperature is always around 60 degrees, the heat exchange process uses very little energy, lowering your power bills.
+To find out more about getting a geothermal heat pump installed for your home, give us a call at 304-863-3553 today!

 While geothermal heating and cooling is a larger upfront cost, the long-term benefits are very well worth it!
 Some advantages include: